 This feature was originally published in 2013.

-The ‘90s were also a time when branding and marketing in fashion found their jam.
-Logos took over, not just in ads but in apparel—and people started to associate themselves with certain brands.
-Those associations quickly became their own subcultures; the brands you chose and identified with were engrained in your personal narrative.
-Take Nike, for example: What started off as a simple ‘swoosh’ trend quickly evolved into one of the most profitable global phenomenons sneaker culture had ever seen.
-We have the ‘90s to thank for cultural staples like Air Jordans, which skyrocketed to prominence then and remain relevant today.
+The ‘90s were also a time when branding and marketing in fashion found symbiosis.
+Logomania commenced, and people started buying just to associate themselves with certain brands.
+When those associations grew into their own subcultures; the brands you donned became your personal narrative — evolving a symbol as simple as a ‘swoosh’ into one of the most profitable global phenomenons of all time.

-No matter how much time goes by, designers and the fashion forward are constantly looking back to the '90s for style references and guidance.
-The jeans, sneakers, and branding of the '90s continue to pop up in all of our favorite looks, and we have a myriad of brands to thank for the decade's staying power.
-From the pioneers of streetwear to the rise of hip-hop fashion, these are the best brands of the '90s.
+Today, creatives and the fashion forward are constantly looking back to the '90s for style references and guidance, and we have a myriad of now household names to also thank for the decade's staying power.
+From the pioneers of streetwear to Gianni Versace’s grip on pop culture, these are the best brands of the '90s.